 2: Raspberry pi 4 (1 gb) ram.
 I have also used a raspi 3 with this and an older ladybug, but the 4 has a much higher framerate with USB cameras, which is nice.
 I use it like a desktop with a monitor/keyboard/mouse, but there's no reason you couldn't go headless.

-4: I'm used to Easydrivers, but standard a4988/drv8825 should work fine, especially for motors of this size.
+4: I'm used to Easydrivers, but standard a4988/drv8825 drivers or whatever should work fine, especially for motors of this size.

-5: Misc hardware: An older 20v laptop power supply, wireless selfie module for taking picture with a phone, breadboard, wires, beeper.
-Also shown in the cover image is some circuit stuff for doing laser scanning with a blu-ray optical pickup unit.
+6: Misc: An older 20v laptop power supply, wireless selfie module for taking picture with a phone, breadboard, wires, beeper.

-Scanning is done on original software running on the Pi, with most post-processing done on a main computer using commercial software as well as some custom utils.
+Scanning is done on a single python file in the Pi, with most post-processing done on a main computer using commercial software as well as some custom utils.